 Ninety years after their founding, the Harlem Globetrotters show no signs of slowing down.
 In 2015, the team drafted 6’6″ 2015 college slam dunk champion LaQuavius Cotton from Mississippi’s Delta State University, and trick shot expert “Dude Perfect” of Mickinney, Texas.
 How do you not root for a team with two guys named LaQuavius Cotton and Dude Perfect?

 “Flight Time Lang” teaches Pope Francis to spin the ball

 Shortly before he passed in 1999, Wilt Chamberlain was asked about the greatest basketball player of all time.
 “Meadowlark was the most sensational, awesome, incredible basketball player I’ve ever seen.
 People would say it would be Dr. J or even Jordan.
 For me it would be Meadowlark Lemon.”
 Meadowlark Lemon played over 16,000 games with the Harlem Globetrotters before retirement, and passed away on December 27, 2015 in Scottsdale, Arizona, aged 83.
 Rest in Peace, sir.
 You brought a lot of smiles to the little boy in me.

-I make every effort to get my facts straight, but I'm as good at being wrong as the next guy.
+I do it because I want to & I make every effort to get my facts straight, but I'm as good at being wrong, as anybody else.